 In general, higher inventory turns are a good indicator that you're moving merchandise, which should mean that business is good.
 However, if the turnover becomes too high, sales may be lost because of reduced customer selection.

-- Inventory turnover can be calculated in whole, as well as by department or merchandise category.
+Inventory turnover can be calculated in whole, as well as by department or merchandise category.
 In fact, you should always look at your turnover metrics by department.
 Some items just turn slower than others.
-In my shoe stores, the basic walking shoe could have a lower turn than the fashion shoe, after all, people will always need that basic walking shoe.

 To find your COGS: